 Content: (please note that content portions of a review may contain spoilers):

-Erica Schultz and Van Jensen delivered an intriguing if somewhat complicated opening installment for this series that definitely got you hooked if you put in the effort to it.
+Having read a few works by Schultz and Jensen before, I knew I’d get an interesting experience here and the book definitely delivers.
 The pair have put together a near-future piece that leans a lot into the present and extrapolates it in a way that may frustrate some that are looking for escapism, but it takes an interesting approach to it.
-With a lot of the setup out of the way, the second installment builds from there and having the talented Aneke illustrate and color it definitely gives it a wonderful distinctiveness about it.
+It’s also helped a lot by having the incredibly talented Aneke illustrate and color it as there’s a wonderful distinctiveness about it.
 I don’t get to see their work as often as I’d like but whenever I do it’s definitely the take-notice kind of work and this is no exception.
 I love the character designs, some of the ways the pages are laid out, and the whole color design is just fantastic.

 Age Rating: 15+